rohit20v/recipez/README.md

    - Start the frontend using `ng serve`.

 > [!TIP]
-> Have 2 terminals open, one for the backend and the other for the frontend.
+> It's recommended to have 2 terminals open, one for the backend and the other for the frontend.